fmay/cay-demo/.guides/content/Real--while--code-18e3.md

 In contrast, the balance and year variables were declared outside the loop body.
 That way, the same variable is used for all iterations of the loop.

 On the left is the real code solution.

+### Try the Debugger
 You can step through this code yourself using the integrated debugger.
 We would normally provide instructions here but this is only a demo for Cay.